10 Driving tips for New Learners

 Steering wheel position

-Though, there is no one correct way of holding a steering wheel.
-The correctness depends on how you want to hold it to be able to have maximum control over the wheel.
-Most researches show that the “9 o’clock and 3 o’clock” position is the best.
+Despite what some may suggest, there is no one correct way of holding a steering wheel.
+It depends on how you want to hold it in order to have maximum control over the wheel.
+Most researches show that the “10 o’clock and 2 o’clock” position is a good starting point for all new drivers.
 It’s very important to hold your steering wheel correctly to have the best control of the steering and in turn, the car.

 Remember to use turn signals